poolpOrg/poolp.org/content/posts/2022-12-01/index.md

 </center>
 <br />

-This sounds ... interesting ? :-)
+I seemingly got a wrong mapping for instruments as this doesn't sound like a tuba at all, but it's... interesting ? :-)

 # What's next ?